Terms & Conditions

-11.1 Vouchers may be used as part or full payment for Ticket and Membership purchases only and can be redeemed online, by phone or in person.
-The redemption of a voucher is strictly subject to availability and we cannot guarantee the availability of any Tickets.
+11.1 Bridge Theatre gift vouchers may be used as part or full payment for Ticket and Membership purchases only and can be redeemed online, by phone or in person.
+The redemption of a Bridge Theatre gift voucher is strictly subject to availability and we cannot guarantee the availability of any Tickets.

 11.2 Subject to these Terms, a voucher is valid for 12 months from the date of issue or purchase (as applicable) and, subject to clause 11.3, is non-refundable, non-transferable and cannot be resold or exchanged for cash.
 For the avoidance of doubt, no refund (either full or partial) shall be paid if a voucher is not redeemed in full.